evolvingstuff/vdw2/content/posts/sciam-no-benefit-from-more-than-20-ng-of-vitamin-d-nope.md

 │   inner_content: `((Is 50 ng of vitamin D too high, just right, or not enough|Click here for more information))` │   depth: `1`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((Is 50 ng of vitamin D too high, just right, or not enough|Click here for more information))` │   │   inner_content: `Is 50 ng of vitamin D too high, just right, or not enough|Click here for more information` │   │   page: `Is 50 ng of vitamin D too high, just right, or not enough|Click here for more information` │   │   children:
+│   │   full_match: `((Is 50 ng of vitamin D too high, just right, or not enough|Click here for more information))` │   │   inner_content: `Is 50 ng of vitamin D too high, just right, or not enough|Click here for more information` │   │   page: `Is 50 ng of vitamin D too high, just right, or not enough` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Is 50 ng of vitamin D too high, just right, or not enough|Click here for more information`